qafny/qaskell/qaskell-submission/artifact/README.md

         ghci> print $ solveQuantum (eqSum [1,3,2])

-## Graph coloring
+## Graph Coloring

-Graph coloring using the graph
+Graph coloring using the graph:

                 A --- B
                  \   /